daniel-mitchell011/daniel-mitchell011.github.io/README.md

+# Description
-This is my portfolio website, containing samples of my work from my school days and personal projects.
+This is a portfolio website, containing samples of my work from my school days and personal projects.

+# Viewing the Project:
+One can view the website by simply downloading the code and opening any of the .html files in a web browser.

-The website is hosted by GitHub here: https://daniel-mitchell011.github.io/mainPage.html
+Otherwise, the website is hosted on GitHub [here](https://daniel-mitchell011.github.io/mainPage.html).